-As at 30 June 2015, the Group had achieved a ratio of 25:75 in the workforce of the Group in terms of Male/Female, well exceeded the government's initiatives to achieve 30% women participation in the workplace.
+As at 30 June 2016, the Group's female to male employee ratio shows a distribution of 74:26 in the workforce, well exceeded the government's initiative to achieve 30% women participation in the workplace.
+The Group is committed to recruit and retain women who are keen to re-enter the workforce.